rust-in-blockchain/rust-in-blockchain/rib-bible.md

 - Look for interesting tags on PRs and issues
 - Look for PRs and issues with many comments
 - In the GitHub queries below, replace dates with approprate date from a month ago
+- Sorting by most comments can help find important PRs

 ## COMIT